leopiccionia/numista-sdk/docs/interfaces/TypeSide.md

 • `Optional` **lettering**: `string`

-Lettering visible on the side of the coin
+Lettering visible on the side of the type

 ___